abpframework/abp/docs/en/Community-Articles/2022-04-06-Concurrency-Check-in-ABP-Based-Applications/POST.md

 Lastly, we can define the necessary mapping configurations and run the application to see the result.

-Open the `BookStoreWebAutoMapperProfile.cs` and update the content as below:
+Open the `BookStoreWebAutoMapperProfile.cs` class and update the content as below:

 ```csharp
 public class BookStoreWebAutoMapperProfile : Profile